 2. If it doesn't start within 10 seconds, push the accelerator pedal all the way to the floor, while you hold the ignition key in START.
 When the engine starts, let go of the key and let up on the accelerator pedal.
-Wait about 15 seconds between each try to help avoid draining your battery or damaging your starter.
+Wait about 15 seconds between each try.